Dragon vs Wispr Flow: Legacy Desktop vs Modern AI Dictation (2026)

 Choose Voibe If...

-- You're on Mac and want on-device privacy like Dragon without the $699 price tag
+- You're on Mac and want an on-device mode like Dragon (plus a private zero-retention cloud mode, your choice) without the $699 price tag โ transcript storage can even be disabled entirely

-- You're a developer who needs VS Code or Cursor integration
+- You're a developer who needs VS Code, Cursor, or Windsurf integration

-- You need offline dictation on Apple Silicon with modern AI accuracy and zero training
+- You need offline dictation on Apple Silicon (on-device mode) with modern AI accuracy and zero training

 What Users and Reviewers Say